erfianugrah/rate-limiter-config-storage/README.md

 ## Future Enhancements

-As mentioned in the OpenAPI specification:

 1. Implement authentication for the configuration API.
 2. Add support for more complex rate limiting scenarios.
 3. Implement caching mechanisms to reduce Durable Object reads.
 4. Add support for importing and exporting rule configurations.
-5. Develop a user interface for easier management of rate limiting rules.
-6. Implement analytics and reporting features for rate limiting activities.
+5. Implement analytics and reporting features for rate limiting activities.

+## Related Components

+This Config Storage Worker is part of a larger rate limiting system.
+The other components are:

+1. [Rate Limiter UI](https://github.com/erfianugrah/rate-limiter-ui): Provides a user interface for managing rate limiting rules.
+2. [Rate Limiting Worker](https://github.com/erfianugrah/rate-limiter-worker): Applies the rate limiting rules to incoming requests.

+For a complete setup, ensure all components are properly configured and deployed.